Serverless-Devs/Serverless-Devs/spec/en/0.0.2/serverless_package_model/publish_model.md

 | ---------- | -------------- | -------- |
 | dependency | list<`string`> | dependency fields |

-> Note that the kafkaInstanceID is associated with the 'kafkaEndpoint', 'vpcId', 'vswitchId', 'securityGroupId' fields used
+> Note that 'kafkaEndpoint', 'vpcId', 'vswitchId', 'securityGroupId' are used in association with the kafkaInstanceID field

 ````
 kafkaEndpoint: